lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 Hugo if statements take some getting used to because they're structured differently to most web programming languages and they use shorthand for operators rather than the symbols you might be familiar with (for example gt instead of >).

-In languages suc has JavaScript or PHP the above code is written as:
+In languages such has JavaScript or PHP the above code is written as:

 {{< highlight js >}}
 if ($paginator.TotalPages > 1) {